Victor7615/PetroCorpHSERAG/Readme.md

 ## 🏛️ Architecture Overview

-The application follows a modern RAG pattern:
+The application follows a modern RAG pattern with an efficient pre-computation step:

 1.  **Frontend**: A user-friendly chat interface built with **Streamlit**.
 2.  **Backend Logic**: The Streamlit app orchestrates the RAG process.
 3.  **AI Services & Search**:
       * **OpenAI API**: Provides both the embedding model (`text-embedding-3-small`) to convert text to vectors and the chat model (`gpt-4o`) for generating answers.
-      * **FAISS (in-memory)**: Stores the indexed policy document and performs rapid vector searches locally within the application.
+      * **FAISS (pre-built)**: The policy document is indexed into a FAISS vector store **once**, locally.
+This pre-built index is included in the deployment for instant load times.
 4.  **Deployment**: The final application is hosted as a Web Service on **Render**.

 -----

-##  Features
+## ✨ Features

   * **Grounded Answers**: Responses are based solely on the provided HSE policy document, ensuring accuracy.
   * **Intuitive Chat Interface**: A simple, interactive UI for asking compliance questions.
   * **Secure Configuration**: All API keys are managed securely using environment variables.
-  * **Scalable Deployment**: Hosted on Render for reliable, continuous access.
+  * **Efficient Startups**: Uses a pre-built index to ensure the deployed application launches quickly without re-processing data.
   * **Built-in Safety**: The assistant includes guardrails to prevent it from giving unauthorized advice and directs users to supervisors for complex issues.

 -----